NeonAngelThreads/DolphinMinecraftBot-Reloaded/README.md

             java -jar "DolphinBot-[version].jar"
             ```

-            In the config file, you can create `profiles` key to specify multiple bot profiles to log to a server.
+            In the profile config file, you can create `profiles` key in `bot.profiles.json` to specify multiple bot profiles to log to a server.
+            **Warning**: Defining multiple bots may trigger the anti-bot or anti-cheat, and some servers with strict policy may prohibit it.
             ```json
             {
                "profiles": {